wferebee/Express_Handlebars_MySQL_Burger/README.md

-# Burger - East Da Burger
+# Burger - Eat Da Burger

 ## ABOUT
   * Eat Da Burger is a full stack application that allows the user to create burger names, and then... devour them!